 High infant and maternal mortality rates are experienced in Kakamega County in western Kenya.
-The County Government of Kakamega, supported by UNICEF Kenya, have therefore set out to reduce the number of needless deaths by ensuring that mothers-to-be access necessary health care during pregnancy and the early life of their babies.
+The County Government of Kakamega, supported by UNICEF Kenya and the Government of Sweden, have therefore set out to reduce the number of needless deaths by ensuring that mothers-to-be access necessary health care during pregnancy and the early life of their babies.

 The Mother and Child Health Programme involves providing a cash transfer to expectant mothers, to assist with and encourage them to attend antenatal clinics to monitor their health.
 A management information system is required to ensure that each woman’s health checks and cash transfers can be tracked from the start of their pregnancy to 18 months after they give birth.